-US to ease sanctions against Sudan - BBC News
+US eases sanctions against Sudan

 Questions remain.

 Will the Trump administration continue this new policy left to them by Obama's team?
-The religious right in the US is implacably opposed to the Islamists who run Sudan, and may try to exert pressure to reverse this decision.
+Activists from all parts of the US political spectrum are implacably opposed to the Islamists who run Sudan, and may try to exert pressure to reverse this decision.

 And would the US really be prepared one day to fully normalise relations with Sudan if the ICC-indicted Omar al-Bashir is still president?